Cesena: History

 During the period 1379–1465, the city recovered and prospered under the Malatesta, who rebuilt the castle (called Rocca Malatestiana) overlooking the town.
 The Malatestiana Library, built by near the castle by Malatesta Novello (1429), is considered a fine example of a Renaissance library and holds many valuable manuscripts.

-After Novello's death (1465), Cesena returned to the Papal States, but was again seized by a local seignor, Cesare Borgia, in 1500.
+After Novello's death (1465), Cesena returned to the Papal States, but was again seized by Cesare Borgia in 1500.
 The city was elevated to capital of his powerful though short-lived duchy.

 Cesena subsequently turned into a secondary city of the Papal States.
 In the 18th and 19th centuries Pope Pius VI and Pope Pius VII were born in the city, which also had Pope Pius VIII as bishop, gaining Cesena the title of "city of the three popes".
 During the Napoleonic Wars, it was stripped of numerous monasteries and churches.
 Some of its citizens had notable roles in the unification of Italy, in the second half of the 19th century.

 During World War II, Cesena was near the Gothic Line, which ran along the Appennini near the city, and suffered heavily from bombing.

 In 1992, it was elevated to the rank of co-capital of the province, together with Forlì.

 On July 30, 2015, 1,000 people gathered at the Parco Ippodromo park in Cesena and performed "Learn to Fly" by the Foo Fighters to convince the band to perform there.
 The group, later known as the Rockin' 1000, was organized by Foo Fighters fans who played the guitar, bass, and drums in unison to a conductor.
 Dave Grohl responded with a video where he announced in Italian that the band would visit Cesena and perform there.
 The show was scheduled for November 3, 2015, at the town's indoor sports arena and concert venue, Carisport, becoming the kickoff date for their European tour.